Using your keyphrase in your meta description

 The check in the Yoast SEO plugin analyzes whether all (content) words from your keyphrase are used in your meta description.
 That means if you don’t mention it in the meta description at all, you’ll get a red bullet.
 You’ll also see a red score when you’ve used it too much: no one likes keyword stuffing.
 Your potential visitors don’t, and Google doesn’t.

-You’ll get an orange score if you have mentioned all the words from your keyphrase in the meta description, just not within one sentence.
+You’ll also get a red score if you have mentioned all the words from your keyphrase in the meta description, just not within one sentence.
 Search engines are pretty smart nowadays, but you still need to make it clear that this is what your page is about.
 Your meta description is only short, about 155 characters.
-Make sure to use your keyphrase or focus keyword at a whole at least once in those 155 characters.
+Make sure to use your keyphrase or focus keyword as a whole at least once in those 155 characters.
 Maybe twice, but no more than that.
 You’ll turn that bullet green in no time!

 We know that Google also understands synonyms, and highlights those too.
 Here’s an example: